kpetrov11/kpetrov11/README.md

 Hey, I'm Kris.
 I am currently studying at a high school, specialized in system programming and working part-time as a Cyber Security Specialist at [SoCyber](https://so-cyber.com).
 I studied English for around 10 years and got my C2 Certificate from Cambridge in 2020.
 I love coding and as a hobby I do sports or at least try to.

 ### Skills:
-- Python 🐍
+- Python, Django 🐍
 - C/C++ 💻
 - Java ☕
 - SQL 💾
-- HTML, Flask, CSS 🌎
+- HTML, CSS 🌎
+- JavaScript, React 📝

 ### Contact me via: